-I said to myself, the other day, that it would be intelligent to write a review of my favourite movie of all times.
+I said to myself the other day, that it would be intelligent to write a review of my favourite movie of all times.
 So, there it is, my Some Like it Hot‘s review, a movie that I can watch over and over always with a great pleasure.
-Before I saw this film, I had a feeling, just by seeing the trailer, that it will maybe become one of my very favourite movies.
-And it does as you can see!
-For a long time I hesitate between this one, Forrest Gump and Bringing Up Baby as my favourite movie, but now I’ve made my choice. 🙂 Some Like it Hot was directed by Billy Wilder in 1959
+Before I saw this film, I had a feeling, just by watching the trailer, that it would maybe become one of my very favourite movies.
+And it did as you can see!
+For a long time, I hesitate between this one, Forrest Gump and Bringing Up Baby as my #1, but now I’ve made my choice. 🙂 Some Like it Hot was directed by Billy Wilder in 1959

 Where can I start?
 There’s so much to say about this film!
-Well, let’s start with a little summary, just to situate you a little.
+Well, let’s being with a little summary, just to situate you a little.
 Chicago 1929, during prohibition.
-A hearse is rolling over the streets of Chicago, but soon, as the police cars are coming, we discover that this car is full of gangsters.
+A hearse is rolling over the streets of the city, but, soon, as the police cars are coming, we discover that this car is filled with gangsters.
 The gunshots start and the coffin is perforated.
-This one is full of bottles of alcohol.
-The hears arrives at Mozzarella’s funeral parlour and the group of gangsters is welcomed by their chief Spats Columbo (George Raft).
+This one is full of bottles of Champagne.
+The hearse arrives at Mozzarella’s funeral parlour and the group of gangsters is welcomed by their chief, Spats Columbo (George Raft).
 Later, the police raids in this place.
-Joe (Tony Curtis) and Jerry (Jack Lemmon) are two friends and two musicians in the “funeral” band.
+Joe (Tony Curtis) and Jerry (Jack Lemmon) are two friends and two musicians who work in the “funeral” band.
 Joe plays the saxophone and Jerry plays the double bass.
 They succeed to escape from the police raid.
 Now, they have to find another job.
-Nellie (Joe’s girlfriend) decides to make a joke to them and tells them that a band is looking for a saxophone and a double base.
-The two fellows are very happy and relieved, but they discover that this is a band… for girls!
-Then, on Valentine’s Day, they are witnesses of a killing between rival gangs of the Mafia.
-Joe and Jack have to run away, otherwise they’ll be killed by Spats Colombo (George Raft) and his gang.
+Nellie (Joe’s girlfriend) decides to make a joke to them and tells them that a band is looking for a saxophone and a double bass.
+The two fellows are enchanted and relieved, but they soon discover that this is a band… for girls!
+Then, on Valentine’s Day, they witness a mass murder committed by Spats Colombo’s gang.
+Joe and Jerry have to run away, otherwise, they’ll be killed by the gangsters.
 So, they decide to apply for the famous girls’ band.
-Of course, this is a band only for ladies, so they’ll have to dress up as girls: Josephine and Daphné.
+Of course, this is a band only for ladies, so they’ll have to dress up as girls: they become Josephine and Daphné.
 The group is going to Florida.
 On the train, Joe and Gerry meet Sugar (Marilyn Monroe) who becomes a good friend.
-In Florida, Gerry meets Osgood Fielding III a rich millionaire who has a yatch and who is desperately looking for a new wife (again!).
-Joe, who has fallen in love with Sugar, start a little “mise-en-scène” to conquer her.
-Everything seems to go well for the two fellows, but Spats Colombo and his gang will eventually show up again…
+In Florida, Gerry makes the acquaintance of Osgood Fielding the Third (Joe E. Brown), a rich millionaire who has a yacht and who is desperately looking for a new wife (again!).
+Joe, who has fallen in love with Sugar, organizes a little “mise-en-scène” to conquer her.
+Everything seems to go well for the two fellows until Spats Colombo and his gang show up at the hotel…

 1- Junior: I guess some like it hot.
 I personally prefer classical music.